mirror/boost/boost/libs/parameter/doc/index.rst

 construct the default value.
 Instead of following the keyword with the ``|`` operator, we'll use ``||`` and follow it with a nullary (zero-argument) function object that constructs a default_color_map.
-The function object is built using Boost.Lambda_: [#bind]_
+Here, we build the function object using Boost.Lambda_: [#bind]_

 .. _Boost.Lambda: ../../../lambda/index.html